khoovirajsingh/postage-legacy-refactoring/README.md

 # postage-legacy-refactoring
-Practice refactoring legacy code in simple and safe steps
+Using mutation testing and approval testing to practice refactoring legacy code in simple and safe steps